dotnet/machinelearning/docs/code/MlNetCookBook.md

 Typically, parametric learners hold certain assumptions about the training data, and if they are not met, the training is greatly hampered (or sometimes becomes completely impossible).

-Most commonly, the assumption are that
+Most commonly, the assumptions are that
 - All the features have values roughly on the same scale;
 - Feature values are not too large, and not too small.